Nikolay Bogolyubov: Family

-Nikolay Bogolyubov was married (since 1937) to Evgenia Pirashkova.
-They had two sons – Pavel and Nikolay (jr).
-Nikolay Boglyubov (jr) is a theoretical physicist working in the fields of mathematical physics and statistical mechanics.
+Bogolyubov was married (since 1937) to Evgenia Pirashkova.
+They had two sons: Pavel and Nikolay Jr. The latter is a theoretical physicist working in the fields of mathematical physics and statistical mechanics.
 Pavel was a theoretical physicist, Doctor of Physical and Mathematical Sciences, senior researcher, and head of the sector at the Laboratory of Theoretical Physics of the Joint Institute for Nuclear Research.

 Students

-Nikolay Bogolyubov was a scientific supervisor of Yurii Mitropolskiy, Dmitry Shirkov, Selim Krein, Iosif Gihman, Tofik Mamedov, Kirill Gurov, Mikhail Polivanov, Naftul Polsky, Galina Biryuk, Sergei Tyablikov, Dmitry Zubarev, Vladimir Kadyshevsky, Yuri Klimontovich, and many other students.
+Bogolyubov was a scientific supervisor of the following: Yurii Mitropolskiy, Dmitry Shirkov, Selim Krein, Iosif Gihman, Tofik Mamedov, Kirill Gurov, Mikhail Polivanov, Naftul Polsky, Galina Biryuk, Sergei Tyablikov, Dmitry Zubarev, Vladimir Kadyshevsky, Yuri Klimontovich, and many other students.
 His method of teaching, based on creation of a warm atmosphere, politeness and kindness, is famous in Russia and is known as the "Bogolyubov approach".